godotengine/godot-docs/tutorials/engine/viewports.rst

    -  Viewport

-The viewport will cover the area of it's parent control completely.
+The viewport will cover the area of its parent control completely.

 .. image:: /img/subviewport.png